yurizhuravel/simple-royalties-api/README.md

 | 1,000 - 3,000 | 5% |
 | 3,000 - 1,000,000 | 1% |

+`Assumption: upper bound is inclusive, lower bound is not`

 and this request:

 - (1) 900